groboclown/nightjar-mesh/README.md

 ## Limitations

 Currently, the Envoy proxy is limited to just one inbound traffic port, forwarded to the other services.

+Nightjar doesn't currently support running as a sidecar in Fargate.
+There is some logic that can work with Fargate, but it is not a currently supported environment.

 ## AWS Configuration Details